shawn-anthony/digits/index.md

 <img src="doc/Landing.png">

 #Register
-If you do not yet have an account on the system, you can register by clicking on “Login”, then “Sign Up”:
+If you do not yet have an account on the system, you can register by clicking on â€œLoginâ€, then â€œSign Upâ€:

 <img src="doc/Landing.png">